tpayne/kubernetes-examples/gitops/Argocd/README.md

 Running Advanced Argo Workflow samples
 --------------------------------------
-To run the CI/CD samples, you will need to first install the samples project and pipeline manifests
+To run the CI/CD samples, you will need to first install the samples project and pipeline manifests.

+You will also need to have the following Argo components installed in your namespace: -
+- Argo events
+- Argo workflows
+- ArgoCD
+- An Autopilot repo is provided "github.com/tpayne/argocd-autopilot" that will do this for you

+This example assumes that you have installed the namespace from "github.com/tpayne/argocd-autopilot".
+As such, you may need to adjust the demo as appropriate.

 However, before you do this you will need to modify the host alias used for ingress access.